 The Corporation participates in the HumanGood Foundation West fundraising activity.
 Gifts and bequests to the Corporation are credited to the Corporation's funds with Foundation West.
 In addition, upon maturity, deferred gifts such as gift annuities and charitable remainder trusts are also credited to the Corporation's fund.
-Included in other operating revenue in the accompanying statements of operations and changes in net deficit are \$72,000 and \$52,000 of distribution income from Foundation West for the years ended December 31, 2023 and 2022, respectively.
-Capital contributions of \$105,000 were made from Foundation West to the Corporation for the year ended December 31, 2023.
-No capital contributions from Foundation West were received by the Corporation in 2022.
+Included in other operating revenue in the accompanying statements of operations and changes in net deficit are \$39,000 and \$72,000 of distribution income from Foundation West for the years ended December 31, 2024 and 2023, respectively.
+Capital contributions of \$95,000 and \$105,000 were made from Foundation West to the Corporation for the years ended December 31, 2024 and 2023, respectively.
+Other capital contributions received were \$56,000 for the year ended December 31, 2024.
+No other capital contributions were received by the Corporation in 2023.